We may receive compensation if you visit partners we recommend. Read our affiliate disclosure.

-To become an effective professional, your training must involve ‘live’ instruction, where the instructor and student can communicate in real time.
-If your curriculum is only taught within books or pre-recorded videos, it won’t be accredited by the ICF.
+To become an effective professional, your training must involve ‘live’ instruction, where the instructor and student can communicate in real-time.
+If your curriculum is only taught through books or pre-recorded videos, it won’t be accredited by the ICF.
 The ICF will also evaluate the credentials of the instructor(s) themselves when evaluating the training course.

 In order to be accredited by the ICF, a significant portion of your training should involve students practicing the skills they are taught.
 You shouldn’t just be talking, but also doing.
 After all, this is the best way to ensure lessons stick in our brain.
 This practice should take place with actual clients, as well as with instructors and other students.

-Practice doesn’t make perfect if you’re practising badly.
+Practice doesn’t make perfect if you’re practicing badly.
 That’s why all ICF-accredited training programs require students to receive live feedback from a mentor coach.

 ICF Credential Renewal

 In order to ensure an ICF-accredited coach maintains the highest standards of coaching, the body requires all credentials to be renewed every three years.

 In order to successfully renew your ICF credential, you’ll need to have completed another 10 hours of mentor coaching since receiving it.
 Again, these all need to have taken place within a three-month period.
 You’ll also need to have completed at least 40 hours of Continuing Coach Education (CCE) training.

 A renewal fee of $175 for ICF members and $275 for non-members also applies.

 ICF members receive discounts on all accreditations.
 They will also be given permission to use marketing materials showcasing their ICF membership and certifications.
 The ICF also shares information and training materials to help members take their coaching business to the next level.